bigjosh/sm-rfc-replace/README.md

 Also, in the case with multiple recipients for a single email we currently just hash on the first email address.

 Someday these problems will be solved by using the HDR file which has the actual delivery info in it, but for now this will have to suffice.
+I am just hesitant to do this becuase I can not find any documentation on the HDR file.